 To address the problem, some universities are trying new strategies—from analyzing students’ MBTI types to conducting pre-enrollment questionnaires—to group roommates based on shared personalities, lifestyles, and hobbies.
 In 2021, NingboTech University launched a room selection system that allowed students to access information about their prospective roommates’ interests and hobbies.
 And in 2022, Shanghai Jiao Tong University began allowing freshmen to select their own roommates.

 Ren Ming, a 29-year-old counselor from Jiangsu province, allows sophomores transferring from other majors to choose their own roommates.
-“If those four want to live together, I will put them in one dorm,” he says.
+“If four students want to live together, I will put them in one dorm,” he says.
 However, Ren, who requested to be identified by a pseudonym, acknowledges that this approach doesn’t always prevent potential problems.
-“To be honest, when [students] form groups, they might not know each other particularly well.
-They may have chatted briefly and felt that everyone seemed compatible, but the reality of living together might be different from what they discussed.”
+“To be honest, when [students] form groups, they might not know one another particularly well.
+They may have chatted briefly and felt they were compatible, but the reality of living together might be different from what they discussed.”

 Like Huo, other students who choose to live off campus often face strict approval procedures due to “safety concerns.”
 Since the mid-2000s, many universities have banned off-campus living to ensure safety and “enhance self-management.”
 However, these measures are widely seen as a way for universities to avoid being blamed by parents in case of off-campus incidents.
-At Ren’s college, students must return to their dorms by 11 p.m., even during the holidays, when counselors like her patrol the dorms.
+At Ren’s college, counselor like her patrol the dorms at 11 p.m. and all students are expected to have returned to their dorm by then, even during the holidays.
 When one of her students wasn’t in the dorm during checks, “the parents just blamed us, rather than helping us find where he was,” she recalls.
 Without a clear division of responsibilities, a one-size-fits-all solution, requiring everyone to live on campus, is the only option, she explains.

-In Huang’s eyes, the biggest risk to students off-campus is themselves. “[Moving off campus] could expose students to some negative habits in society too early.
-They may not have good judgment at the time, which could lead them to engage in activities like drinking, partying, or gambling.”
-Views like these, however, reflect what Chinese media calls the “high-schoolization” of university, where parents and school authorities become overly involved in the lives of legally adult-aged students—leading to policies like the bed-curtain ban.
+In counselor Huang’s eyes, the biggest risk to students off-campus is themselves: “[Moving off campus] could expose students to some negative habits in society too early.
+They may not have good judgment, which could lead them to engage in activities like drinking, partying, or gambling,” he says.
+Views like these, though, reflect what Chinese media calls the “high-schoolization” of university, where parents and school authorities become overly involved in the lives of legally adult-aged students—leading to policies like the bed-curtain ban.